 - The average distance travelled for all pebbles in deployment 1 was 7.77 m while the average distance travelled during deployments 2 and 3 was 1.57 m and 0.96 m respectively.
 This is consistent with wave energy over each of the deployments.

 - While smaller pebbles seemed to have travelled further than larger ones, there was no statistical correlation between size and distance

 - The full report contains attempts to further analyse the data by position but the sample seems to be too small to allow for any inferences.

 Figure 3: Wave and tide conditions during deployments taken from Rustington wave buoy and Littlehampton tide gauge.

 The measurements on the orthogonal bar at Church Norton Spit show that pebbles move along the bar even under comparatively low energy conditions and support the assumption that these features act as transport corridors.

 It is recommended that a future study deploy the tracers for more than one tidal cycle to identify longer term fluctuations in transport.
 In addition, further work on quantifying the volume of shingle moving along the orthogonal bars would be of benefit to understand their significance as a transport mechanism in relation to the wider sediment cell.

 Uwe Dornbusch, 21-6-2016

 This project was instigated by Dr Uwe Dornbusch of the Environment Agency, Arun DC and Chichester DC and was led by Dr Cherith Moses from the University of Sussex with input from Professor David Sear from the University of Southampton.
-The Eastern Solent Coastal Partnership provided the tracer study retrieval equipment.
+Coastal Partners provided the tracer study retrieval equipment.